 Nursing your master data is extremely important, but you shouldn’t forget about your metadata either.
 For example, without time stamps that metadata reveals, companies won’t be able to control data versions.
 As a result, they could extract obsolete values for their reports, instead of updated ones.

-Let’s look at the main stages of a data quality management process.
 To provide as clear an explanation as possible, we’ll go beyond theory and explain each stage with an example based on customer data.
 Here is a sample snippet from a database:

 1. Define data quality thresholds and rules